zscole/canto-node-primer/README.md

  Although I am a core contributor to the project, I do not speak for the community.

 ## What is Canto?
-Before we dive in to the technical details, let's quickly go over the basics of the Canto community.
+Before we dive into the technical details, let's quickly go over the basics of the Canto community.

 Canto is a permissionless, general-purpose blockchain running the Ethereum Virtual Machine (EVM).